Conquest - 30: William's Kindred, Alan 'Rufus', Breton Lord of Richmond

 Alan 'Rufus' went on to fight many of William's battles (William owned up later to only leading his armies into battle twice in his life).

 Due to his uniquely magnanimous approach and treatment of the beaten, he won the respect and admiration of the English.

 He also somehow won the affection of Harold's younger daughter Gunnhild, who according to one account ran away from the nunnery at Wilton to which she had been taken for her safety, in order to be with him.
 Another version tells it differently, that in AD 1093 he had her abducted namely to secure his lands, formerly belonging to Gunnhild's mother Eadgytha 'Swan-neck' and left to her daughter.

 His winsome ways also made enemies amongst the Normans.
 In AD 1088 Alan led a force that included Englishmen loyal to him, that defeated Odo and barons allied to him.
 This was followed AD 1091 with the annexation of half of Normandy on behalf of Henry I.

 The year of his death varies in different sources, some saying he died August 4th, AD 1089, others AD 1093.
+The year AD 1093 has some basis, as he is considered to have died in the London blaze of that year and been interred at Bury St. Edmunds by the king's physician Baldwin.
 At the age of 53 he would still have been in a position to abduct or have Gunnhild abducted.
-A namesake and cousin, Count Alan 'the Black' assumed control over his estate after his death, so possibly one of the chroniclers of the time was confused between the two.
+She mourned his death deeply, although she did not mourn for long.
+She took up with namesake and cousin Count Alan 'the Black', who assumed control over his estate after his death.